There are several ways to add a friend:

 Once a friendship offer is accepted, your names appear in each other's FRIENDS lists.
 All friendships are bidirectional, so if you delete a friend, you no longer appear in that friend's list.

-When another Resident offers friendship to you, a dialog appears in the lower-right corner of your screen.
+When another Resident offers friendship to you, a dialog appears in the upper-right corner of your screen.
+The dialog also appears in the Conversations window as an instant message from the sender.

-If you click Accept, your new friend receives onscreen notification that you accepted the friendship offer.
+If you click Accept, your new friend receives an onscreen notification that you accepted the friendship offer.

 Click Decline to cancel the offer.
 The other person receives onscreen notification that you declined the friendship offer.